Saidsp19/sidecar/README.md

 ```
 % sudo route add -net 237.1.2.100/32 -interface lo0
 ```

+> NOTE: this may not be necessary depending on your system.
+Try the examples below first, and only if you have
+> issues receiving multcast packets do the above route change.

 There are some binary files in the `data/pri` directory that need to be joined before they can be used: